arayofcode/CodeSyncHub/README.md

 # CodeSyncHub

 ## Introduction
 Hello!
 After LeetHub was discontinued, I found myself using several tools that would work for a while and then stop.
 As a result, I decided to build CodeSyncHub as a replacement.
-Please note that the name is a placeholder for now, and I plan to change it in the near future.
+Please note that the name is a placeholder for now, and I might change it in the near future.
 This is an open-source project, and contributions are warmly welcomed.
 Please refer to the docs directory, which will contain the relevant documentation.
 It will eventually move to the Wiki page.

 ## Vision
 My vision for CodeSyncHub is to create an indispensable tool for coding enthusiasts and professionals.
 I aim to seamlessly integrate coding practice with professional portfolios, thereby enhancing the visibility of problem-solving skills and technical proficiency.